CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 </div>

 ### Nikon FM2 Overview
 The Nikon FM2 is arguably one of the best manual film SLRs ever made.
 Introduced in 1982 and produced through various revisions until 2001, this camera was originally marketed to advanced amateur and semi-professional photographers who demanded absolute reliability and rugged performance.

-Debuting with a body‐only price around $364 (chrome version) and later climbing to around $745, it was built for those who wanted a fully mechanical tool—operable without batteries (except for its light meter).
-Praised for its fast vertical‐travel shutter (capable of 1/4000 sec) and precise, minimalist design, the FM2 quickly earned a reputation as a “tank” that could shoot in the most extreme conditions.
+Debuting with a body-only price of around $364 (chrome version) and later climbing to around $745, it was built for those who wanted a fully mechanical tool—operable without batteries (except for its light meter).
+Praised for its fast vertical-travel shutter (capable of 1/4000 sec) and precise, minimalist design, the FM2 quickly earned a reputation as a “tank” that could shoot in the most extreme conditions.
 Notably, its robustness and simplicity even won over legendary photojournalists.
-If you've ever seen the iconic “Afghan Girl” portrait, this was taken with an FM2.
+If you've ever seen the iconic “Afghan Girl” portrait, that was taken with an FM2.

 ### My Camera
 I purchased my Nikon FM2 right around the time I stopped traveling for work and shifted to medium format photography.
 Although that means I don’t have as many shots from my FM2 as from the FM, this is undeniably my desert island camera.
 With a fully mechanical design, a 50/1.4, and a top shutter speed of 1/4000s, it's very hard to argue with its raw capabilities.
 It honestly makes it hard to convince myself to shoot with any of my more exotic cameras.
 It's everything that I love about my FM, but with slightly better technical specs.

 I really cannot stress how OP this camera is.
-I've got a Leica IIIa, Fujica 645, Pentax 67, Voigtländer Prominent, Yashica D, Rollei 35, Zeiss Ikonta, Exakta VX...just so many cool cameras, and yet sometimes it just hurts my soul to shoot them.
+I've got a Leica IIIa, Fujica 645, Pentax 67, Voigtländer Prominent, Yashica D, Rollei 35, Zeiss Ikonta, Exakta VX... just so many cool cameras, and yet sometimes it just hurts my soul to shoot them.

 I'll go to take a shot with my gorgeous Voigtländer, wide open at 1.5, only to be thwarted by the 1/500s shutter speed.
-Or I'll be out and about with my compact Fujica 645, and it's gorgeously huge negatives, only realize that I can't focus any closer than 1m, and I have to rethink my shot.
-Or I'll be reveling in the crystal clear view of the world through my Pentax 67's massive chimney viewfinder, only to be forced to take my eyes away every time I want to adjust the aperture or the shutter speed.
+Or I'll be out and about with my compact Fujica 645 and its gorgeously huge negatives, only to realize that I can't focus any closer than 1m, and I have to rethink my shot.
+Or I'll be reveling in the crystal-clear view of the world through my Pentax 67's massive chimney viewfinder, only to be forced to take my eyes away every time I want to adjust the aperture or the shutter speed.

 Simply put, the FM2 is a camera that makes everything about shooting film easier, and you can't help but be reminded of it anytime you handle an inferior user interface.